tranquilit/WAPT-Documentation/source/waptserver-install/centos/install-centos-wapt.rst

   * choice #1 allows to register computers without authentication (same method as WAPT 1.3).
 The WAPT server registers all computers that ask;

-  * Choice #2 activates the initial registration based on Kerberos.
-Check only if you have followed the documentation on configuring Kerberos authentication for :ref:`CentOS <configure_krb5_auth_centos>`;
+  * Choice #2 activates the initial registration based on Kerberos. (you can activate it later);

   * choice #3 does not activate the kerberos authentication mechanism for the initial registering of machines equipped with WAPT.
 The WAPT server will